TenjinInc/procrastinator/README.md

 end
 ```

-You can name the daemon process by specifying the pid_path with a specific .pid file.
+You can title the daemon process by specifying the pid_path with a specific .pid file.
 If does not end with '.pid' it is
 assumed to be a directory name, and `procrastinator.pid` is appended.

 ```ruby